 Despite following the procedure correctly, there are chances you might experience some problems after you are done.
 This can include things such as excessive power drive, getting less than rated power output, or experiencing distortions.

 Poor grounding or poor wiring are usually the causes of most of these issues.
-However, there is also the possibility that your antenna has high SWR.
+However, there is also the possibility that your antenna has a high SWR.

 Summing it all up, hooking up your CB linear amp with your radio will give you the much-needed power boost that will extend your CB’s range.

 Though we boiled down the procedure to just 4 steps, you could always get a detailed guide by following the instructions that come with the linear amp.